philc/book-notes/engineering/shape up - ryan singer.md

 ## Gems

-* When shaping, flesh out the risks and the likely implementation rabbit holes
+* When shaping, flesh out the risks and the likely implementation rabbit holes.
   * "Once we think we have a solution, we take a hard look at it to find holes or unanswered questions that could trip up the team.
 We amend the solution, cut things out of it, or specify details at certain tricky spots to prevent the team from getting stuck or wasting time."